iamlenni/menu-navigation/README.md

 ## Known issues and improvements for future

 - [ ] Improving page verification.
-Instead of hard-coded 2 seconds wait, wait for a specific element to verify that the correct page has loaded.
+Instead of waiting for the expected URL to load, wait for a specific element to verify that the correct page has loaded.
 - [ ] Clicking and verifying also "English" and "Suomi" buttons